studiokicobi/wednesday-the-raven/chapters/chapter-01.md

 He took another step.

-Zhao knew it is difficult to say No to cake.
-Most people, when asked if they would like cake, will say Yes.
+Zhao knew it is difficult to say _No_ to cake.
+Most people, when asked if they would like cake, will say _Yes_.
 This is part of the basic nature of cake.
-Even those who would normally say No to any of the many wonders of the world (the view from a tall ladder, or a sudden toll of bells, or a small rumpus of kittens) will still say Yes to cake.
-And when confronted with cake so hypnotically delightful as Zhao’s cake, it is very nearly and almost completely impossible to say No. If that cake sits nearby, still warm from the oven, and the breeze drifts in and fans the cake’s unusual and extraordinary aromas across the room, the word No can only melt in even the coldest, most curmudgeonly mouths and be replaced—if not by a Yes, at least by words that for all intents and purposes can mean nothing else but simply: Yes.
+Even those who would normally say _No_ to any of the many wonders of the world (the view from a tall ladder, or a sudden toll of bells, or a small rumpus of kittens) will still say _Yes_ to cake.
+And when confronted with cake so hypnotically delightful as Zhao’s cake, it is very nearly and almost completely impossible to say _No_.
+If that cake sits nearby, still warm from the oven, and the breeze drifts in and fans the cake’s unusual and extraordinary aromas across the room, the word _No_ can only melt in even the coldest, most curmudgeonly mouths and be replaced—if not by a _Yes_, at least by words that for all intents and purposes can mean nothing else but simply: _Yes_.

 Zhao’s mother looked at the plate and licked her lips.